pysat/pysat/docs/tutorial_independence.rst

 that can work on many if not all pysat supported datasets.
-This section continues the evolution of the simple DMSP temperature averaging method presented earlier towards greater instrument independence as well as application of non-DMSP data sets.
+This section continues the evolution of the simple DMSP temperature averaging method presented earlier towards greater instrument independence as well as application to non-DMSP data sets.

 .. code:: python